 About Me

-I am a Computer Science PhD student at Vanderbilt University, advised by Dr. Ipek Oguz.
+I am a Computer Science PhD student at Vanderbilt University, working with Dr. Ipek Oguz in the Medical Image Computing Lab (MedICL).
 My research is also affiliated with the Vanderbilt Institute for Surgery and Engineering (VISE).
 I previously graduated summa cum laude with a B.S. in Computer Science from California Baptist University.

 My research broadly spans Machine Learning, but my current focus is using deep learning for image restoration and generation, particularly in the medical domain.
-My interest in biomedical AI also encompasses the study of how learned representations and transfer learning can ground intelligent behavior in data-constrained environments.
+I'm also interested in how learned representations can maintain robustness across diverse imaging tasks under limited supervision.

 For more information, check out my CV!